 The Royal Hospital Chelsea is a famous institution the world over and provides a home for veterans in the later stages of their life; the residents are known as the Chelsea Pensioners.
 The magnificent building they reside in was designed by Christopher Wren over 300 years ago.
 Set in over 66 acres of land in the heart of Chelsea, the gardens and building are open to the public to explore.

 Chelsea is home to premier league football club, Chelsea F.C.
-If you get the chance try and catch a game at Stamford Bridge stadium or
+If you get the chance try and catch a game at Stamford Bridge stadium or of this world famous club.

 There’s no shortage of nightlife in Chelsea, try Cuban bar Embargo Republica for great cocktails, live bands and DJs throughout the week.